If you are a non-citizen who is legally here and got convicted with DUI—without

 is a serious offense, nobody drives drunk with the intention of killing somebody.

-The following are the aggravating factors which can affect your immigration
+The following are such factors which can affect your immigration status

 DUI on a suspended license – Driving on a suspended license requires a culpable state of mind